1974 United States Senate elections: Retirements

 Four Republicans and three Democrats retired instead of seeking re-election.

 Defeats

 Two Republicans and two Democrats sought re-election but lost in the primary or general election.

+Post-election changes

+One Republican appointee did not seek to finish the term following the contested election and one Democrat was elected on September 16, 1975.

 Change in composition

 Before the elections

 After the January 4, 1974 appointment in Ohio.